KranKRival/Noexes/README.md

 # Noexes Atmosphere SysModule

+This can work aside with Sys-Ftpd SysModule !

 A multi-platform graphical remote debugger for the Nintendo Switch on Atmosphere Custom Firmware.

 ## Quick Start Guide